 Regarding disclosure and advocacy, we will:

-- Actively engage in public policy discussions to combat climate change.
+Actively engage in public policy discussions to combat climate change.
 We support a comprehensive, national climate policy; have publicly called for the U.S. to remain in the Paris Climate Accord; support the U.S. Environmental Protection Agency’s (EPA) Clean Power Plan; and are members of Business for Innovative Climate and Energy Policy (BICEP).
-See a list of our public actions here.